-Heavy mold (black toxic Stachy) in cabinet bases but brand new pristine toe kicks (blue arrows).
+Yellow arrow points to heavy mold (black toxic Stachy) in cabinet bases but brand new pristine toe kicks (blue arrows).
 Flipper special.
 Cover up mold.
 Sell as new.

 - Heavy white-colored Pen/Asp mold under cabinet base from earlier leak. - No apparent problems on exterior. - This can easily (and only) be caught by mold testing under cabinets.